MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 ## Remediation 4: Enable Application Control (WDAC) policies

 If your cluster is running WDAC policies, it could result in a conflict with the Arc enablement of the solution.
-Before you arc enable your cluster, disable the policies.
+Before you Arc enable your cluster, disable the policies.
 After the cluster is Arc enabled, you can enable WDAC using the new version 23H2 WDAC policies.

 To learn more about how to disable WDAC policies, see [Remove Windows Defender Application Control policies](/windows/security/application-security/application-control/windows-defender-application-control/deployment/disable-wdac-policies).